Skip to main content

 Course Information for Students

 This course is designed to support adult students with their progression to a FdSc higher education programme, into industry or onto an apprenticeship.
-It is designed around vocational aspects of animal science, both theoretical and practical, and includes English and Maths, should these subjects not be held at a grade C/4 (Functional Skills Level 2) by the applicant.
+It is designed around vocational inclusion of animal science, both theoretically and practically, and the inclusion of English and Maths, should this not be held at a grade C/4 (Functional Skills Level 2) by the applicant.

 The course is designed to support students who may want a career change, or those looking to further their education about the animal care sector.
 It will be delivered at Broomfield Hall, supported by the use of the fantastic rural grounds and animal care centre.